-Now I know better than to egg him on after winning, or to even focus on winning so much.
-I don’t sugar coat competition, but I now focus on team effort instead.
+Now I know better than to be too celebratory after winning, or to even focus on winning so much.
+I don’t sugar coat competition, but I now focus on teamwork instead.

-For instance, all three boys have been playing Zingo (think kid-version of Bingo).
-At some point, one of us will finally fill our card and claim “victory.”
+For instance, all three boys had been playing Zingo (think kid-version of Bingo).
+At some point, one of us would finally fill our card and claim “victory.”

-Except now we focus on filling everyone’s cards before calling it quits, waiting until we’ve all crossed the finish line.
-Even if one person finishes first, everyone gets a chance to finish their card.
+Except we’d focus on filling everyone’s cards before calling it quits, waiting until we’d all crossed the finish line.
+Even if one person finished first, everyone got a chance to finish their card.